trendmicro/tm-v1/README.md

 ### Discussion

-If you need support or you wish to engage a discussion about the Trend Vision One platform, feel free to join us on our [Forums](https://success.trendmicro.com/forum/s/topic/0TO4T000000LH90WAG/trend-micro-vision-one).
+If you need support on any of our licesned products or you wish to engage a discussion about the Trend Vision One platform, feel free to join us on our [Forums](https://success.trendmicro.com/forum/s/topic/0TO4T000000LH90WAG/trend-micro-vision-one).

 ### Support